jonsayer/YES_ReportIDsAndValues/README.md

 After installation, you may want to add a custom tab and add it to your app to access the Visualforce page through normal navigation.

 Note that it will not work properly in Lightning!
-You may need to switch to Classic.
+You will need to switch to Classic.

 ## How to use
 1. Prepare a .csv file with your input data.